13Bytes/eInkCalendar/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Battery
-The device will power itself on regularly (by default 6/6h but this can be changed on the  file `~/wittypi/schedule.wpi`) update the screen and shutdown, preserving battery life.
+The device will power itself on regularly (by default 6/6h but this can be changed on the  file `~/wittypi/schedule.wpi`) to update the screen and then shutdown, preserving battery life.

 When battery is near depleting it will display a red empty battery icon on the upper left corner.
-On that state it will have charge for a good number of cycles but could be a good idea to charge the battery to preserve its health.
+On that state it will still power-up for a good number of cycles, but could be a good idea to charge the battery to preserve its health.

 <p align="right">(<a href="#top">back to top</a>)</p>